Julio Carrizosa Mutis: International fight

 As of September 2018, the Carrizosa family and the Colombian government are fighting over the government's 1998 expropriation of the bank before the United Nations Commission for International Commercial Law (UNCITRAL) in The Hague, Netherlands.

 The dispute is whether the Colombian government overstepped its boundaries and used expropriation as a political weapon, in violation of international trade treaties, in seizing the bank and then selling it for a profit.
 The Carrizosa family alleges that in 1998, then-President Andres Pastrana targeted Granahorrar Bank for seizure for political reasons because Carrizosa had made political donations to the opposite political party.

 The Carrizosa family says that their bank was among the strongest in Colombia at the time it was seized by the government.

 A court ordered the government to compensate the Carrizosa family, but the government did not pay because it claimed it didn't have "several hundred million dollars."
 The government appealed to overturn the verdict and won.
 Therefore, the Carrizosa family turned to international arbitration.

 Personal life

 Carrizosa is from the city of Bucaramanga, Santander.
 He is married to Astrida Benita; together, they have three sons, Alberto, Enrique, and Felipe Carrizosa.
 Astrida was born in Latvia and emigrated to the United States after World War II.
 All three sons have dual Colombian-American citizenship.
-He also has four granddaughters Sara, Annabelle, Aria, and Martina.